LibLev/findFirstUnRepeatedCharacter/README.md

 If we have a String ex.: "crocodile", the result what we want to se is 'r'.

-The method parameter is a String and the result value is a Character.
+The method parameter type is a String and the result type is a Character.